jtimlin/hp-quiz-game/README.md

 - HTML5
 - CSS3
+- JAVASCRIPT

 ### Frameworks, Libraries & Programs Used

 - Google Fonts - for the font families: Special Elite, Raleway & Cabin Sketch.
 San-serif was used as a default font.
-- Font Awesome - to add icons to the social links in the footer element.
+- Font Awesome - to add icons.
-- Codeanywhere - to creat my html files & styling sheet before pushing the project to Github.
+- Codeanywhere - to creat my html files, styling sheet and javascript before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Devtools - to ensure the project looked good across all devices.
 - Favicon.io - for the favicon.